webkom/holonet/docs/index.rst

 Holonet |frigg| |coverage|
 ==========================

 Holonet has many features, but it is designed to handle mail as long as the management command mail_handler can connect to the database.
-Services like rabbitmq/redis, elasticsearch, celery, omnibus and policy_services are not required to handle valid mail, but the bounce, spam and blacklist services may not work properly.
+Services like rabbitmq/redis, elasticsearch, celery and policy_services are not required to handle valid mail, but the bounce, spam and blacklist services may not work properly.
 Postfix may require services like spamassasin and the policy_service to work properly.
 This depends on your postfix config.
 If spamassasin is down postfix will send a bounce message to the sender.
 Postfix may work without the policy_service if a default value exist in the postfix config, if not send a bounce.
 The sender will get a bounce if something goes wrong under the mail_handler, mail_handler raises different exit codes based on the result.

 .. image:: /_static/web.png